 (m) Matters of urgency submitted to the Standing Orders Committee, and if accepted by the Conference Chairman, can be dealt with providing two-thirds of the voting delegates present agree to it being discussed.

-(n) The Chief Executive shall give at least 12 weeks notice to every delegate and Membership Services Manager of the date selected by National Council for Annual Conference and ask for the names of delegates to be forwarded to him/her within three weeks.
+(n) The Chief Operating Officer shall give at least 12 weeks notice to every delegate and Membership Services Manager of the date selected by National Council for Annual Conference and ask for the names of delegates to be forwarded to him/her within three weeks.

 (o) The National President, or failing him/her, the National Vice President, or failing him/her the National Deputy Vice President, or failing him/her a Chairman elected by the delegates present, shall preside at Annual Conference.